-OSPI currently offers five WaKIDS training courses, all of which are asynchronous via Canvas.
-Training occurs throughout the summer and briefly in winter.
+OSPI currently offers five WaKIDS trainings, all of which are asynchronous via Moodle.
+Trainings occur throughout the summer and briefly in winter.

-- 1. WaKIDS 101 (16 clock hours): this one-time training is REQUIRED for all teachers new to TK, kindergarten, and special education teachers supporting TK/kindergarten students.
-This training must be completed to implement WaKIDS.
-WaKIDS 101 also includes the Interrater Reliability Course, which prepares WaKIDS 101 participants to be reliable in the Whole-child Assessment.
-Receiving your IRR Certification means that your ratings of children's knowledge, skills, behaviors, and abilities agree with the ratings determined by GOLD®. - 2.
-WaKIDS Refresher (5 clock hours): ideal for teachers who have previously taken WaKIDS 101 but would like to refresh their learning.
-This training dives deeper into observational assessment and explores the SmartTeach® platform updates. - 3.
-WaKIDS Administrator: intended for principals, assistant principals, instructional coaches; stakeholders who are indirectly involved in the WaKIDS process.
-This training provides an administrator viewpoint to supporting the implementation of WaKIDS in schools. - 4.
-WaKIDS Support Staff (3 clock hours): this training is designed for TK and kindergarten specialists, and any other staff who will support kindergarten teachers during the WaKIDS Whole-child Assessment checkpoint. - 5.
-WaKIDS for Paraprofessionals (3 clock hours): This training is designed for TK and kindergarten paraprofessionals and instructional aides who wish to assist in the collection of WaKIDS Whole-child Assessment documentation collections.
-Participants in this course will receive a SmartTeach® username.
+- 1. WaKIDS 101 (12 Clock Hours): this one-time course is REQUIRED in order for kindergarten teachers (Transitional Kindergarten, or special education teachers who support kindergarten) to implement WaKIDS. - 2.
+Interrater Reliability Course (4 clock hours and \$120 stipend): This optional course prepares current WaKIDS 101 participants to take the Interrater Reliability (IRR), an online certification process.
+Receiving your IRR Certification means that your ratings of children's knowledge, skills, behaviors, and abilities agree with the ratings determined by GOLD®. - 3.
+WaKIDS Refresher (5 Clock Hours): ideal for teachers who have previously taken WaKIDS 101 but would like to refresh their learning. - 4.
+WaKIDS Administrator: intended for principals, vice principals, instructional coaches; stakeholders who are indirectly involved in the WaKIDS process. - 5.
+WaKIDS Support Staff: this training is designed for kindergarten paraprofessionals, specialists, and any other staff who will support kindergarten teachers during the WaKIDS Whole-child Assessment checkpoint.

-Please visit the WaKIDS Training and Webinars page for training dates and registration information.
+Please visit the WaKIDS Training page for training dates and registration information.

 I previously completed WaKIDS 101.
-Am I required to retake the training?
+Am I required to retake the course?

-No, WaKIDS 101 is a one-time training.
-If you completed the training previously (there is no time restraint), you do not need to retake the training.
-If you want a refresher, please register for the WaKIDS Refresher by visiting the WaKIDS Training and Webinars page.
+No, WaKIDS 101 is a one-time course.
+If you would like a refresher, please register for the WaKIDS Refresher by visiting the.
 Check with your ESDs and WaKIDS Coordinators for upcoming WaKIDS related professional development.